NCAR/aircraft_oap/README.md

 The OAP file format can be found at http://www.eol.ucar.edu/raf/software/OAPfiles.html

 ### Environment ###
-The aircraft OAP utilities are written in C. They require netCDF library 3.0 or later.
+The aircraft OAP utilities are written in C/C++.
+They require netCDF library 3.0 or later.

 The utilities build and run on any Unix/Linux operating system, including Mac OS X.

 ### Dependencies ###

-To install these programs on your computer, ensure the following packages (the -devel versions for Linux) are installed:
+To install these programs on your computer, ensure the following packages (and the corresponding -devel versions for Linux) are installed:

- * openmotif
+ * openmotif (starting to show up as just "motif" on Linux).
  * netcdf, netcdf-cxx
  * python (needed by vardb)
  * log4cpp (needed by vardb)